Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 Don't worry, this workflow will be completely explained later, but for now we need to properly configure it.

 You'll notice that there is one node that has a small error icon.
 This has an error because it needs a device to be configured.
-Click on the node and select your door sensor device form the dropdown.
+Click on the node and select your door sensor device from the dropdown.

 ![Nodes with Errors](/images/getting-started/losant-iot-dev-kits/door-sensor/nodes-with-errors.png "Nodes with Errors")

 ![Node Device Option](/images/getting-started/losant-iot-dev-kits/door-sensor/node-device-option.png "Node Device Option")

 The last thing you'll have to do is set up this workflow's global configuration.
-The global configuration holds the left open time threshold, your phone number, and your email address.
+The global configuration holds the amount of time the door must be left open to alert, your phone number, and your email address.
 Click on the `Globals` tab on the bottom right.

 ![Globals Tab](/images/getting-started/losant-iot-dev-kits/door-sensor/globals-tab.png "Globals Tab")

-The `leftOpenTime` time is the number of milliseconds the door must be left open before you are notified.
+The `leftOpenTime` is the number of milliseconds the door must be left open before you are notified.
 For now, fill in 60000 (one minute) for testing.
 You can come back and change this at any time.

 Fill in the `smsNumber` and `email` fields with your phone number and email address respectively.
 These are the alerts that Losant will use.